Pay respects to thousands who have given their lives in the name of U.S. freedom at this national military cemetery in Arlington, Va.

-Arlington National Cemetery is the country’s largest military cemetery and serves as the final resting place of more than 400,000 fallen heroes from the fronts of Iraq and Afghanistan, as well as the veterans of World Wars I and II, the Korean conflict, Vietnam, the Cold War and America’s Civil War.
+The Arlington National Cemetery is the country’s largest military cemetery and serves as the final resting place for more than 400,000 military veterans and their immediate family from the fronts of Iraq and Afghanistan, as well as World Wars I and II, the Korean conflict, Vietnam, the Cold War and America’s Civil War.

-Historical Figures Buried at Arlington: Among the thousands of white headstones are the graves of such notable figures as President John F. Kennedy, Senator Robert F. Kennedy, Supreme Court Justice Thurgood Marshall, world champion boxer Joe Louis, the seven Space Shuttle Challenger astronauts, and the Tuskegee Airmen are also buried at Arlington National Cemetery.
+In addition to the Kennedy family, President William Howard Taft, Senator Robert F. Kennedy, Supreme Court Justice Thurgood Marshall, world champion boxer Joe Louis, the seven Space Shuttle Challenger astronauts and the Tuskegee Airmen are also buried at Arlington National Cemetery.

 Arlington House, the former residence of Robert E. Lee, sits on a hill overlooking the cemetery.
 Originally built to be a living memorial to George Washington, in 1864 the grounds were taken over by the federal government to serve as a burial site for Civil War soldiers.
 Over the years, the house was also used as a plantation estate and home to 63 slaves, a military headquarters, a community for emancipated slaves and a national cemetery.
 The preserved historic home is open for public tours daily.

 On Memorial Day and Veterans Day, thousands of visitors attend remembrance services in the Memorial Amphitheater.
 These special services are often attended by the President or Vice President of the United States.